-The ASBMB Networking Program brings together local scientists from academia (graduate students, postdoctoral fellows, staff scientists and faculty members) and industry.
-Each event provides a unique opportunity to network with fellow scientists, engage in career and professional development and learn how to best utilize professional organizations like the ASBMB.
+The ASBMB Networking Program brings together local early career and established scientists, including scientists from academia (graduate students, postdoctoral fellows, staff scientists and faculty members), industry, non-profits and government.
+Each event provides a unique opportunity to network with fellow scientists, enhance career and professional development and learn how to best utilize professional organizations like the ASBM

 Support from the ASBMB

 - Create an RSVP system

 - Provide an event email template and promotional flyer

 - Provide a slide deck describing the benefits of professional societies

 - Provide up to $500 to support the event (i.e. refreshments, site rental.
 Receipts required for reimbursement)

 - Provide society promotional materials (e.g. membership brochures, journal brochures, ASBMB Today magazine, career information, pens, pins)

 - Create and send a post-event survey and provide results to organizer(s)